 Organic Fresh Fruits and Vegetables in Your Backyard With Urban Agriculture

 Sustainable, organic gardening and permaculture are big topics!
-Everyone wants safe, organic fruits and vegetables and even eggs, so many of the old "Victorian" practices of backyard gardens and keeping poultry and other animals are making a come back.
+Everyone wants safe, organic fruits and vegetables and even eggs, which means many of the old "Victorian" practices of backyard gardens and keeping poultry and other animals are making a comeback.
 Many people are practicing urban agriculture in vacant lots and in backyards all over the country.

 Here are 10 methods that will make it easy to go green and create your own organic, sustainable garden system in your own backyard.
-You'll soon be growing your own healthy, inexpensive food while, at the same time, you'll be minimizing the time and money you spend on maintaining an exotic lawn and/or ornamental plants.
+You'll soon be growing your own healthy, inexpensive food, and, at the same time, you'll be minimizing the time and money you spend on maintaining an exotic lawn and/or ornamental plants.

 1. Reduce Lawn Size

-The old folks used to say that rainwater did magic on the plants and I agree.
-There is nothing like rain water to really get your garden growing.
+There is nothing like rainwater to really get your garden growing.
 So why do we let it run off of our property before it has a chance to soak in?